 Department of Public Relations

-- My research agenda focuses on the intersection of communication, persuasion, and health behavior theories.
-I have two complimentary streams of research: (1) theory-based health communication campaign design and evaluation and (2) individual message processing and effects, specifically related to health outcomes and narratives.
 I enjoy working on health communication campaigns because these projects provide a bridge between research and application.
 My lab-based research investigates the effects of exposure to mass media on health-related beliefs, attitudes, and behaviors.
-Although much research has examined the harmful effects of popular media on health behaviors, I have explored the possibility that media may also positively influence health, especially when health messages are embedded within an engaging narrative.
-My principal topical focus is sexual health among adolescents, although I have also studied health messages about tobacco, HPV vaccination, diabetes, and eating disorders.
+Although much research has examined the harmful effects of popular media on health behaviors, I have explored the possibility that media may also positively influence health, especially when health messages are embedded within an engaging story or testimonial.
+My principal topical focus is sexual health among adolescents, although I have also studied health messages about tobacco, HPV vaccination, nutrition, diabetes, and eating disorders.
 I often approach research questions from an interdisciplinary perspective that draws from communication, public health, social psychology, and consumer behavior.

 Main Methodological Approaches